ndleah/python-mini-project/README_TEMPLATE.md

 # Script Title

-Add a jpeg/png/gif file here if allicable
+Add a jpeg/png/gif file here if applicable

 <!--An image is an illustration for your project, the tip here is using your sense of humour as much as you can :D